 So, if you get an email that asks you for any personal information, no matter how legitimate it might seem, delete it right away.
 Personal information is only meant to be entered in secure, encrypted forms, not emails where anyone and everyone can get their hands on your information.

 If a legitimate company wants to reach out to you via email, like your bank, for example, they will have your personal details so will address you with your first name.
 Spam emails will likely begin with a generic, ‘valued customer’ greeting or even just a ‘good morning’.

 4. Look at the content of the email

-Keep an eye out for emails that say you need to do something right at that second or within a certain number of hours.
-Also, be wary of any emails that include links.
+Be wary of any emails that include links.
 Most companies tell you what to do, but they never direct you to where to do it with a link.
-Finally, rampant grammatical and spelling errors within the body of an email are good signs that it s spam.
-Spammers don t care enough about the actual messages they re sending to take the time to make them make sense.
+Also, rampant grammatical and spelling errors within the body of an email are good signs that it’s spam.
+Spammers don’t care enough about the actual messages they’re sending to take the time to make them make sense.

 5. Look at the images

 Finally, take note of the quality of the images used in an email.
 Many spam emails will contain poor quality and low-resolution images, which is a clear sign the email might not be legitimate.
 Likewise, if a company logo is used, inspect the quality of it and see if it’s a knock-off of a big company or bank.